 The Dirty Denims

-The Dirty Denims are a nice support that really know how to play music and entertain a crowd.
-However for me personally the titles and lyrics are just too cliche to listen to more material of this band.
+The Dirty Denims are an enjoyable support that really know how to play music and entertain a crowd.
+However, for me personally, the titles and lyrics are just too cliché to listen to more material of this band.

 Make Some Noise Tilburg

 And so the show began.
 After the last notes of The Who, the stage turned dark, and the band members joined the stage.
 With the band members on stage, it wouldn’t take long before David Coverdale, the legend himself, would enter the stage.
 Applauding the crowd and doing his iconic screams and microphone stand moves, the band entered straight into their smash hit Bad Boys.